SGNL-ai/examples/curity-sgnl-kong/README.md

-# The SGNL, Curity Identity Server, and Kong Demo
+# The SGNL, Curity Identity Server, and Kong Demo Setup
+**Note:** This is a sample demonstration setup and it is NOT to be used for production use.

 This is a containerized demo environment with a patient records API that is proxied by the [Kong](https://konghq.com/) API Gateway and protected by the Curity Identity Server and [SGNL](https://www.sgnl.ai).
 Kong acts as an enforcement point and will enforce coarse-grained authorization through the [Curity Phantom Token Plugin](https://github.com/curityio/kong-phantom-token-plugin) and fine-grained authorization using the [SGNL Kong Plugin](https://github.com/SGNL-ai/examples/tree/main/curity-sgnl-kong).
 When the Kong configuration for the SGNL Kong Plugin is set to introspect the access token, the SGNL Kong plugin extracts the Curity access token from the request, introspects it, extracts the subject, and authorizes it against the SGNL policy engine.
 If the configuration is to extract the subject from the Curity phantom token, then the SGNL Kong Plugin simply loads the pre-validated access token JWT and extracts the subject (e.g. Alice) for authorization.